Monday, April 21, 2014

 Jesus answered, "The work of God is this: to believe in the one he has sent" (John 6:29 NIV).

-I add that when it comes to my friends, I work to maintain genuine respect for his or her church commitment, even if I disagree with their doctrinal convictions.
+I add that when it comes to any friends, I work to maintain genuine respect for his or her church commitment, even if I disagree with certain doctrinal convictions.
 In fact, I try to rely on God to respect the church attendance of anyone.
 Yet if a person is willing to talk, I always am willing to share my doctrinal convictions, in love.

 Back to my ten year old friend, if she becomes a pastor, I will not be surprised!

-I am searching right now for a youth pastor job, and a discouraging aspect is realizing there are such intense divisions between so many Christian churches.
-Certain issues, praise be to God, are steadfast among many Christian churches of various denominations and non-denominational, such as:
+Right now I am searching for a pastor position, and one discouraging aspect is realizing there are such intense divisions between so many "Christian" churches.
+Certain issues, praise be to God, are steadfast among many Christian churches within a variety of denominations, and non-denominational churches, such as:

-+ The Triune nature God the Father, God the Son, and God the Holy Spirit.
++ The Triune nature of God, who is God the Father, God the Son, and God the Holy Spirit - three Persons yet One God.

-+ The nature of Jesus in the world, fully God and fully human.
++ The nature of Jesus when in the world, fully God and fully human.

 + The identity of Jesus as the Anointed One.